Nuclear power in Vietnam

-Vietnam is considering to develop nuclear power for peaceful purposes based on modern, verified technology since 1995, and firm proposals surfaced in 2006.
+Vietnam is considering developing nuclear power for peaceful purposes based on modern, verified technology since 1995, and firm proposals surfaced in 2006.
 In November 2016 Vietnam suspended its nuclear power plans.
 In 2022 industry and trade minister Nguyen Hong Dien announced that developing nuclear power is an “inevitable trend” for Vietnam, and will help the country to become carbon neutral by 2050.

 Abandoned plans

-The race to diversify beyond its primarily Hydro and Coal energy mix, is driven largely by the country's growing energy demand, which was expected to increase annually by 16%, i.e. from 16 GW (2010) to 30 GW (2015).
+The race to diversify beyond its primarily hydropower and coal energy mix is driven largely by the country's growing energy demand, which was expected to increase annually by 16%, e.g. from 16 GW (2010) to 30 GW (2015).
 Another factor is the challenges it faces in identifying new suitable hydro power project sites.

 Its first ever nuclear power projects were planned be implemented in two major sites in Ninh Thuận Province.
 The 4 X 1000 MW Ninh Thuận 1 site at Phuoc Dinh, will be built in collaboration with Russian State company - Atomstroyexport, and will set the stage for the foundation of Vietnam's first ever nuclear power plant unit (estimated completion - 2020).
 The Japanese consortium - JINED will construct the second site - 4 X 1000 MW Ninh Thuận 2 at Ninh Hải district.

-In March 2012, an intergovernmental pact was signed between Vietnam and South Korea, to start a one-year feasibility study for the construction of four Korean-developed APR-1400 nuclear reactors, additional to the NPP's signed with Russia and Japan.
-It practically clinched the South Korean consortium as the preferred bidder; however, an official deal will only be signed after approval from the Vietnamese parliament.
+In March 2012, an intergovernmental pact was signed between Vietnam and South Korea, to start a one-year feasibility study for the construction of four Korean-developed APR-1400 nuclear reactors, additional to the NPPs signed with Russia and Japan.
+It practically clinched the South Korean consortium as the preferred bidder; however, an official deal will be signed only after approval from the Vietnamese parliament.

 The 1 GW reactor unit no. 1 at Ninh Thuận 1, will be commissioned and connected to the national grid by 2020, which at that time will represent 1.5% of the projected total output of 52 GW.
 In June 2010, Vietnam announced that it plans to build 14 nuclear reactors at eight sites in five provinces by 2030, to satisfy at least 15 GW nuclear power (i.e. 10% share) of the estimated total demand of 112 GW.
 An ambitious strategy to increase the nuclear share to 20-25% by 2050 has also been outlined.

 The nuclear power plant sites in Vietnam would have been operated by the state electricity utility company - EVN.

 History

 1958 till 1975

-Vietnam's aspiration to harness nuclear energy for electricity generation and uses in areas such as medicine and agriculture, dates back to 1958, when Vietnam - one of the first nations under the Atoms for Peace program, ordered a small research reactor, the General Atomics-built TRIGA-Mark II.
+Vietnam's aspiration to harness nuclear energy for electricity generation and uses in areas such as medicine and agriculture, dates back to 1958, when South Vietnam - one of the first nations under the Atoms for Peace program, ordered a small research reactor, the General Atomics-built TRIGA-Mark II.

 In 1963, the Dalat Nuclear Research Institute, which houses Vietnam's nuclear research reactor, began operating with US assistance.
 The Second Indochina War interrupted Vietnam's development plans and during that war, the United States dismantled the U.S.-supplied Triga reactor.